Vehicle Code 2800.2 VC is the California statute that defines the crime of felony reckless evading. A person commits this offense if he or she:

-- You evade a police officer in a motor vehicle, as described in Vehicle Code 2800.1 misdemeanor evading an officer; and
+- Evades a police officer in a motor vehicle, as described in Vehicle Code 2800.1 misdemeanor evading an officer; and

-- In doing so, you drive with a willful or wanton disregard for the safety of persons or property.1
+- In doing so, drives with a willful or wanton disregard for the safety of persons or property.1

 There is a very specific legal definition of evading an officer.
 You are only guilty of that crime if: